Rayamenah/Pricefetcher/README.md

 # Pricefetcher microservice

-This is a simple microservice to fetch prices of crypto tokens and return them as a JSON or GRPC (for scalability) depending on preference, this microservices was built using
+This is a simple microservice to fetch prices of crypto tokens and return them as a JSON or GRPC (for scalability) depending on preference, this microservice was built using

 - golang
 - gRPC